-A garage can sometimes feel disconnected from the rest of your home.
-A dumping ground filled with half-finished projects and extra tools that you rush through on the way to your car.
+A garage can sometimes feel disconnected from the rest of your home, a dumping ground filled with half-finished projects and extra tools that you rush through on the way to your car.
 But with full-view glass garage doors, it doesn’t have to be that way.
-These doors involve framing your entire garage door with windows as seen in the photos below.
+These doors involve framing your entire garage door with windows.
 This is a stunning aesthetic choice that adds to the beauty and value of your home.
-Here at Aaron Overhead Door, we specialize in installing full-view glass garage doors for homes and businesses.
-We work with the best glass manufacturers to bring you the most size, frame, and glass type options.
+Here at Aaron Overhead Doors, we specialize in installing full-view glass garage doors for homes and businesses.
+We work with the best glass manufacturers to bring you the most size, frame, and glass-type options.

 What Are Glass Garage Doors?

 Glass garage doors are usually referred to as full-view, full-vision glass, or clear garage doors.
 They are very similar to your standard overhead garage door; they use tracks, springs, and hinges.
 The main difference between a standard steel overhead garage door and a glass garage door is how it’s constructed.
 Glass garage doors are typically constructed with aluminum frames similar to a storefront.
-Standard steel garage doors are what most people have in their home; it can have windows, but it’s mostly made of steel.
+Standard steel garage doors are what most people have in their homes; they can have windows, but it’s mostly made of steel.
 They operate the same, but the glass garage door is much more transparent.

 How Much Are Glass Garage Doors?

 Glass garage doors have more options than any other overhead garage door on the market.
 With so many options, the price can vary dramatically.
-A base model, small 8×7 garage door with standard glass, frame, and track start around $2,000 for the door itself.
+A base model, small 8×7 garage door with standard glass, frame, and track starts around $2,000 for the door itself.
 However, it’s not uncommon for us to quote glass garage doors over $10k.
 We can sell the door alone, or the door and installation if you’re local.
 In fact, we get calls from all over the country for quotes on glass garage doors.
 Drop-shipping the door to you is also an option if you do not live locally.